Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Experimental Results

 \section{Experimental Results}

-We benchmark our model against state-of-the-art baselines by retraining their official codes with default configurations.
-For MusicTI \cite{li2024music}, we trained the style encoder following the author's protocol; for MusicGen \cite{copet2024simple}, content audio served as the melody guide with text-based style descriptions.
+We benchmark our model against SOTA baselines using official implementations with default configurations.
+For MusicTI \cite{li2024music}, we trained the style encoder following the authors' protocol; for MusicGen \cite{copet2024simple}, content audio served as the melody guide with text-based style descriptions.
+Unlike baselines limited by text or specific encoders, our model accepts arbitrary audio exemplars, allowing us to evaluate all possible content-style combinations.

-\textbf{Qualitative Comparisons.} As illustrated by the mel-spectrograms in Figure~\ref{fig:fig2}, our approach robustly preserves the content's musical structure—a key advantage over competing models.
-Furthermore, our method successfully transfers not just timbre but also complex temporal dynamics, creating qualitatively rich outputs that move beyond simple textures.
+\textbf{Qualitative Comparisons.} As shown in Figure~\ref{fig:fig2}, Stylus preserves structural integrity significantly better than baselines while faithfully transferring style.
+It successfully injects complex textures, such as the \textit{jaw harp}'s periodic decay and \textit{fire} ambience, without disrupting the source melody.
+Beyond texture, Stylus adapts temporal dynamics by transforming a \textit{violin}'s detached notes into the sustained phrasing of an \textit{accordion} or the breathy timbre of a \textit{cornet}.
+These results highlight our model's capability to disentangle content structure from stylistic attributes without the distortion observed in competing methods.

 \textbf{Quantitative Comparisons.} Following established protocols \cite{cifka2021self, li2024music}, we evaluate content preservation and style fit using CLAP scores, with style fit disaggregated into musical instrument (M\_Style) and sound effect (S\_Style) categories, depending on the type of musical sound.
-Our model's training-free design enables a uniquely comprehensive validation; we test on all 13,246 samples—a nearly four-fold increase in scale over prior work—contextualized by reference scores as described in MusicTI \cite{li2024music}.
-This large-scale evaluation (Table ~\ref{tab:quantitative}) confirms our model's significant outperformance in content preservation and style fit for sound effects.
+Our model's training-free design enables a uniquely comprehensive validation; we test on all 13,246 samples—a nearly four-fold increase in scale over prior work—contextualized by reference scores as described in MusicTI and MusicGen.
+This large-scale evaluation (Table ~\ref{tab:quantitative}) confirms our model's outperformance in content preservation and style fit for sound effects.
 Our method significantly outperforms MusicTI, achieving a 34.1\% higher score in content preservation and an 11.9\% higher score in sound effects style fit.
 These results highlight the effectiveness of our attention-based design and phase-preserving reconstruction strategy.